hkassow/fetch-frontend/README.md

 The form validates that all inputs are filled and that both passwords match

-For the occupation and state inputs you can type into the input box to filter through the results and quickly find the required choices
+The occupation and state inputs allow for searching through the choices

 Upon succesful creation the user will be navigated to a congratulation page